ArielRin/staking-dapp-for-locks/readme.md

 ## Getting Started

-To start using the YourTokenName Staking DApp, follow these simple steps:
+To start using the TokenDapp Staking DApp, follow these simple steps:

 1. Connect your wallet.
-2. Choose the amount of YourTokenName tokens you wish to stake.
+2. Choose the amount of TokenDapp tokens you wish to stake.
 3. Select your preferred staking period (30, 90, or 180 days).
 4. Confirm your staking transaction.
 5. Monitor your staked tokens and earnings directly from the dashboard.